the-triple-I/.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Independent intellectual obssessed with psychology, technology, markets, and many other topics.
+description: An independent intellectual obssessed with psychology, technology, markets, and many other topics.

 profile:
   align: right